-I’m the caffeine-addicted author of the poetry and prose book, Sitting in Silence, and the NA fantasy series, Heartstone, which you can find more information on in my BOOKS tab above.
-And if it wasn’t obvious by my pictures here, then Nicholas Rinth is a pseudonym—defeats the purpose when I show you my face, huh?—but this is more for my sake since I’m not a fan of constant reiteration.
+I’m the (often) sleep-addled author of the poetry and prose book, Sitting in Silence, and the NA fantasy series, Heartstone, which you can find more information on in my BOOKS tab above.
+That’s me in the drawn portrait (courtesy of Lilith) to the left.
+Nicholas Rinth is just a pseudonym—defeats the purpose when I say it, huh?—but this is more for my sake since I’m not a fan of constant reiteration.
 I prefer writing under a nom de plume.
 There is comfort in anonymity, however little that may be with the internet nowadays.

 I run on a perfectly unhealthy mix of sweets, coffee, and black tea—or what’s known in my house as the “speed-run diet.”
-(The dark, geek humor also runs in the family, and I’m sorry for it.)
+(The corny, geek humor also runs in the family, and I’m sorry for it.)

 Wont to trance, the only thing that’s truly held my attention throughout the years is writing.
 I tend to binge write when the mood strikes and procrastinate when it doesn’t.
 I read books when I can, and I like to think I’ve read a lot, but life gets in the way most days, so my backlog has been steadily growing larger and taller and more menacing as of late.
 Looking at it terrifies me.
 I do, however, tend to make time for authors that I love—even if it is just to reread their books.
 (David Gaider, JRR Tolkien, Erin Morgenstern, Leo Tolstoy, Emil Cioran, Rainer Maria Rilke, Stephen King, Ian McEwan, half a dozen others.)